 Chef’s Knife

-Non-Slip Cutting Board
+Large Cutting Board

-There’s nothing more frustrating (not to mention, dangerous) than a small flimsy cutting board that slides around when you’re chopping.
-Choose one that’s large enough for your hands to comfortably rest on as you chop, with rubber edges that prevent slipping.
+There’s nothing more frustrating (not to mention dangerous) than a small flimsy cutting board that slides around as you chop.
+Choose wood over plastic (you don’t want micro bits of chopped plastic to end up in your food) and something large enough for both your hands to comfortably rest on as you chop.
+Pro tip: place a piece of wet paper towel under the board to prevent it from slipping when you chop.

 Non-Stick Skillets